Abante: Legal issues

 Reportedly, Abante has won most of at least 50 libel cases; a few were settled out of court.

 During the State of Emergency in 2006, operatives from the Criminal Investigation and Detection Group tried to raid Abantes office but withdrew when they saw that there were television crews in the area.

 Media ventures

 In 2019, Abante launched its own "teleradyo" digital platform Abante Radyo Tabloidista.
 It was available via internet radio and YouTube.

 On October 10, 2022, Abante launched an online morning newscast called Abante Teletabloid, and public service show, I-Abante Mo!, both shown on the tabloid's social media accounts.

-On July 8, 2024, Abante established a standalone radio station (replacing Radyo Tabloidista) and entered a partnership with Supreme Broadcasting Systems to air Abante Radyo (renamed as simply Abante) through its current frequency, 1494 KHz.
+On July 8, 2024, Abante established a standalone radio station (replacing Radyo Tabloidista) and entered a partnership with FBS Radio Network (through Supreme Broadcasting System) to air Abante Radyo (renamed as simply Abante) through its current frequency, 1494 KHz.
 Subsequently, the TeleTabloid brand was turned into a "teleradyo"-like cable news channel simulcasting its radio counterpart.